 Scale morphology.

-The whole body of scaled collembola is covered with scales, including head, thorax and abdomen and in some species extending on the legs and antennae.
+The whole body of scaled Collembola is covered with scales, including head, thorax and abdomen and in some species extending on the legs and antennae.
 In this study, we mainly focus on the scales on the dorsal side of the abdomen.
 Using SEM and TEM, we measured following five scale parameters that potentially have an effect on colour production: scale thickness, ridge base, ridge height, ridge distance and ridge length (figure 1).